The customer journey is broken into tens of hundreds of thousands of micro-moments. Out of all of those – what is within your power to control?

 The State of Off-Prem

 From store-to-door, your meal is ready for consumption.
 But the delivery journey — whether handled in-house or by a third-party provider — can risk quality, order accuracy, and ultimately customer satisfaction.
-Technomic reported that order accuracy and food quality are the top click and collect purchase drivers, with 44% of consumers saying accurate orders influence their restaurant choice.
+Technomic reported that order accuracy and food quality are the top takeout purchase drivers, with 44% of consumers saying accurate orders influence their restaurant choice.

 Well – Bill Gates famously once said “Your most unhappy customers are your greatest source of learning.”